 - Delicious home-baked cannabis cookies and mouth-watering chocolate brownies are a welcome way to consume cannabis orally.
 In these days of legalized cannabis in more states, cannabis oil is an ingredient in many foods.
 You can add cannabis in oil form to herbal teas and other beverages, including teas and coffees.
 It absorbs into the body more slowly (usually within 2-3 hours) than sprays or vapes.
 All of this said, overdosing is a bad idea for any medication.
 Just as with tinctures, until you’ve figured out the best amount for you and how long it takes for you to feel the effects of orally ingested cannabis, you should start slowly to avoid overdosing.

 - Similar to smoking cessation sprays, for people who don’t want the negative health consequences of smoking, cannabis oral sprays are an exciting newer product that allows you to conveniently and discretely keep up your treatment plan wherever you are.
 Cannabis sprays have both THC and CBD in them.
-They come in different flavors, and you spray them under your tongue according to the dosage.
-A word of advice, not all cannabis sprays make you high.
-If you like the relaxing effect of a buzz, be sure to find out upfront whether the spray you are choosing is going to match with the experience you’re looking for.
+They come in different flavors and you spray them under your tongue according to the dosage.
+A word of advice: not all cannabis sprays make you high.
+If you like the relaxing effect of a buzz, be sure to find out up front whether the spray you are choosing is going to match the experience you’re looking for.

 Growing your own Weed

-- But if you really like to grow your own marijuana weed, from Blimburn Seeds, we have selected our iconic MAMBA NEGRA to develop from our breeding center, located in the San Francisco Bay Area, the new CBD & CBG line.
+- If you really like to grow your own marijuana weed, Blimburn Seeds recommends our iconic MAMBA NEGRA, from the new CBD & CBG line developed from our breeding center in the San Francisco Bay Area.
 In other words, a selection of feminized marijuana seeds specially created to obtain a THC below 2%.
-In addition, an herb that you can bake at any time of the day.
+In addition, it is an herb that you can bake at any time of the day.

 - Cannabis topicals are primarily used for their anti-inflammatory and pain relief properties.
 As they are rich in antioxidants, they can also be used in anti-aging skincare.
 Topical oils are thicker than those used in edible products.
 The topical cannabis products are applied to the skin and absorbed to relieve muscle pain and soreness.
 As marijuana topical products do not produce a high, they are beneficial to people who use them for medicinal and not recreational purposes.

 - Vaping is quickly becoming one of the most popular choices for flavorful, discrete, and convenient cannabis consumption.
 Many companies have broken new ground in the areas of cannabis flower smoking paraphernalia and storage.
-By offering you a cutting-edge and practical yet elegant vaping product, their devices allow you to experience the full benefits of cannabis wherever you are.
-You can find these products on online smoke shop.
-You get the full effect of cannabis while using less of it, which is why cannabis users are switching to vaping.
+By offering you a cutting-edge and practical, yet elegant vaping product, their devices allow you to experience the full benefits of cannabis wherever you are.
+You can find these products in online smoke shops.
+You get the full effect of cannabis while using less of it which is why many cannabis users are switching to vaping.

 What are some health benefits of cannabis?

-Now that we’ve covered the most convenient ways to consume cannabis, and some of its medical uses, are you wondering if you’re getting the most out of it with rolled joints and bongs?
+Now that we’ve covered the most convenient ways to consume cannabis and some of its medical uses, are you wondering if you’re getting the most out of it with rolled joints and bongs?
 That’s understandable.
-But now you know that there are options to improve the experience.
+Now you know that there are options to improve the experience.